abdiali9148/Big-Data-Processing/instructions/README.md

     *   [Phase 4: Deployment](#phase-4-deployment-tag-name-deployed)
     *   [Phase 5: Maintenance](#phase-5-maintenance)
 *   [What We Look for When Grading](#what-we-look-for-when-grading)

+## AI Tools / External Resources Policy

+I will not accept code or documentation that is not 100% your own creation.

+You may use AI and external resources in ways that assist your understanding without replacing your effort or responsibility to learn.

+Acceptable uses include:

+*   Analyzing project instructions.
+*   Understanding why and how starter code works.
+*   Brainstorming ideas for a prototype.
+*   Researching and explaining error messages.
+*   Proofreading your documentation.

+Unacceptable uses include:

+*   Generating code, including unit tests.
+*   Debugging your code or suggesting fixes.
+*   Writing parts of your software plan or any other deliverable.

+If you're stuck, ask for help before resorting to shortcuts or risking a violation.

 ## How To Do This Project